PartyDAO/party-protocol/docs/crowdfund.md

 - `string name`: The name of the crowdfund/governance party.
 - `string symbol`: The token symbol for crowdfund/governance party NFT.
+- `uint256 customizationPresetId`: Customization preset ID to use for the crowdfund and governance NFTs.
+Defines how the crowdfund's `tokenURI()` SVG image will be rendered (e.g. color, light/dark mode).
 - `address splitRecipient`: An address that receives a portion of voting power (or extra voting power) when the party transitions into governance.
 - `uint16 splitBps`: What percentage (in basis points) of the final total voting power `splitRecipient` receives.
 - `address initialContributor`: If ETH is attached during deployment, it will be interpreted as a contribution.
 This is who gets credit for that contribution.
 - `address initialDelegate`: If there is an initial contribution, this is who they will initially delegate their voting power to when the crowdfund transitions to governance.
 - `IGateKeeper gateKeeper`: The gatekeeper contract to use (if non-null) to restrict who can contribute to (and sometimes buy/bid in) this crowdfund.
-- `bytes12 gateKeeperId`: The gate ID within the gateKeeper contract to use.
+- `bytes12 gateKeeperId`: The gate ID within the `gateKeeper` contract to use.
-- `FixedGovernanceOpts governanceOpts`: Fixed [governance options](https://github.com/PartyDAO/partybidV2/blob/main/docs/governance.md#governance-options) that the governance Party will be created with if the crowdfund succeeds.
+- `FixedGovernanceOpts governanceOpts`: Fixed [governance options](https://github.com/PartyDAO/party-protocol/blob/main/docs/governance.md#governance-options) that the governance Party will be created with if the crowdfund succeeds.
 Aside from the party `hosts`, only the hash of this field is stored on-chain at creation.
 It must be provided in full again in order for the party to win.

-Crowdfunds are initialized with fixed options, i.e. cannot be changed after creating a party.
+Crowdfunds are initialized with mostly fixed options, i.e. cannot be changed during the crowdfund or after creating a party to enter the governance stage.
+The only exception is `customizationPresetId`, which [can be changed later in the governance stage](https://github.com/PartyDAO/party-protocol/blob/main/docs/governance.md#party-card-customization).

 ### Optional Gatekeeper Creation Data